green-fox-academy/Eszkis/Project/Exam.md

 ## Data flow
 ### layers

 ### service

 ### MVC

+Model-View-Controller is a architectural pattern that divides an application into 3 different parts.<br/>
+Model: The central component of the pattern.
+It is the application's dynamic data structure, independent of the user interface.
+It directly manages the data, logic and rules of the application.<br/>
+View: Any representation of information such as a chart, diagram or table.
+Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.<br/>
+Controller: Accepts input and converts it to commands for the model or view.

 ### joined models

 ### components

 ### communication between layers and components

 ## Testing
 ### model, unit